 More than 90 percent of the nutrients in our food are absorbed into the body, but just having one nutrient absent from the diet can limit the absorption or utilization of the others severely.

-This is a catchall term that is about the substances and training techniques that enhance athletic performance.
+This catchall term concerns the substances and training techniques that enhance athletic performance.
 They are dietary or non-dietary and may also include supplements and mental strategies to use.
 So, it really does include a lot.

 It combines the words nutrition with the word pharmaceutical.
-This is seen as a substance that is food or at least partly food, medial food, or some dietary supplement and gives medical or health benefits like the prevention of disease or the treatment of such diseases.
+This is seen as a substance that is food or at least partly food, medical food, or some dietary supplement and gives medical or health benefits like preventing disease or treating such diseases.

 This may be a recent term, but it has been commonplace for thousands of years to treat disease.

 Most research has historically focused on nutrient deficiencies, nutritional care for certain disorders, and clinical nutrition.

 There are many opportunities for finding new things in the realm of sports nutrition.

 A main factor of food safety is that the food, ingredients for the food, and dietary ingredients are found to be safe for human consumption.
 The next factor considered is that the transportation, processing, manufacturing, packing, and storing are done well and prevent contamination of bad things like pathogens.
 The last major deciding factor is in the store, restaurant, and at home, from cooking and handling.

 This is an abbreviation for generally recognized as safe.

 Historically, we see a major focus on FDA laws and regulations on preventing the adulteration of foods. , these are substances that are of harm to your health.